 Obviously, she was referring to the rest of the city.
 Safe to say Ally was pretty shaken up, and we made every effort to avoid this hag for the remainder of our stay.

-The Starer — Various Locations Along the East Coast
+The Starer — Various Locations Along the East Coast of Australia

 There’s not too much to say about this guy, except he’s like one of those paintings that looks like it’s staring at you wherever you are in the room… except, he actually was staring at you.
 It wasn’t just one of us though, other friends in our room and even other guests at the hostel all mentioned how weird it was, that he would just stare at everyone.
 We’ve actually come across this particular person a few times on our journey up the east coast, and he never spoke with us, even when we smiled or greeted him in passing.
 I could always feel his eyes on me though, making me feel a bit paranoid.
 Is there something on my face?
 Do I look like someone he knows?
 I guess we’ll never find out!

-The Manc Loony — Sydney
+The Manc Loony — Sydney, Australia

 About a week into our trip, our mate Vinnie mentioned he met this weird guy in his room, whom Vinne had just found sobbing in his bed.
 They start chatting and the guy began to calm down… he’s from Manchester, just finished uni and had come to Australia on the working holiday visa.
 He seemed normal enough, so Vinnie asked him why he was so upset.
 The ‘Manc Loony’ then explained he was hiding in the hostel because someone was following him… At the beginning of his trip, he had met and started dating a girl from Europe.
-He described her as pretty and fun, but didn’t really notice what was going on until it was too late.
+He described her as pretty and fun but didn’t really notice what was going on until it was too late.
 She would ask him to buy her things using his cards, online accounts and address, which she would pay him in cash (coming from a job where I had to investigate money laundering, alarm bells were already ringing for me).
 This girl was always texting random numbers with no names, and when he asked about who she was messaging, she would get very defensive.
 At one point, he thought she had bugged his laptop and phone to spy on him.
 Before the situation escalated and got more confusing, the Manc Loony ended the relationship.
 After doing this, he was completely unable to contact her, as if she’d dropped off the face of the earth.

 The Manc Loony then started noticing people following him in public places, and sometimes, those people would even follow him back to the hostel (the very one we were staying in).
-Apparently, one afternoon, he walked in to his dorm room and there were 3 burly guys in smart clothes, who looked at him, and then all sat down at the same time, pretending to be doing something.
+Apparently, one afternoon, he walked into his dorm room and there were 3 burly guys in smart clothes, who looked at him, and then all sat down at the same time, pretending to be doing something.
 He said none of these men had luggage, and would just sit in silence.
 He could feel these strange men watching him and had to ask for a new room!

-We never saw, or heard from, the Manc Loony again.
+We never saw or heard from, the Manc Loony again.